Saskatchewan Highway 264

 Highway 264 is a provincial highway in the Canadian province of Saskatchewan.
 Saskatchewan's 200-series highways primarily service its recreational areas.
-The highway runs from Highway 2 to Highway 263 in the Prince Albert National Park at Waskesiu Lake.
+The highway runs from the CanAm Highway (Highway 2) to Highway 263 in Prince Albert National Park at Waskesiu Lake.
 It is about 14 km long.

 About half of Highway 264 lies within the Prince Albert National Park.
 The section outside of it connects with Elk Ridge and an access road to McPhee Lake Beach.

 Route description

 Hwy 264 begins inside Prince Albert National Park in the village of Waskesiu Lake at the intersection between Kingsmere Road and Hwy 263 (Lakeview Drive).
 It heads southeast past a golf course before leaving the village and having an intersection with Narrows Road.
 The highway then winds its way through remote woodlands for several kilometres to leave the park and enter the District of Lakeland No. 521, traveling through Elk Ridge and just to the south of McPhee Lake Beach.
 Shortly thereafter, Hwy 264 comes to an end at the junction with Hwy 2 (CanAm Highway).
 The entire length of Hwy 264 is a paved, two-lane highway.